brew-guy/udacity-ml-intro-scholarship/notes.md

 **R2 Score:** 0 (bad) to 1 (good model).
 Uses the simplest possible model that fits the data (e.g. an average line through points), finds the ratio between the actual model and simple model to calulate R2. $R2=1-\frac{Mean\:Squared\:Error}{Simple\:Model\:Error}$

 # Lesson 9 - Training and Tuning

+**Underfitting:** When oversimplifying a problem.
+Characteristic: Doesn't do well in neither training set nor test set.
+Error due to bias.

+**Overfitting:** When overcomplicating a problem.
+Characteristic: Does well in the training set but tends to memorize it instead of learning the characteristics of it and as a result does bad on the test set.
+Error due to variance.

+**Cross Validation:** To avoid using the _test set_ during hyperparameter tuning (STRICTLY FORBIDDEN), a _cross validation set_ should be created for that purpose.

+**K-Fold Cross Validation:** Method to reuse data for validation without breaking the rule of not using test data.
+Randomizes the data and breaks it into (K number of) buckets.
+Training and testing is then performed on different buckets in a loop and the results averaged to get the final model.

+**Learning Curves:** Plot of training error (TE) and cross-validation error (CVE) as function of polynomial degree can reveal the best fit.
+The TE and CVE curves will converge at a high error rate for an underfitting model.
+The curves will not converge for an overfitting model.
+The curves will converge at a low error rate for a good model.

+**Grid Search:** A method to find the optimal hyperparameter(s) of a model.
+If a model takes more hyperparameters, they can be tested pair-wise and lined up in a table, i.e. doing the Grid Search.
+For numerical hyperparameters, it's best to increment in orders of 10 (0.1 - 1 - 10 - 100...).
+The model is trained, cross-validated and the model with the best F1 score is picked and tested.